Xilinx/xoclv2/src/Documentation/fpga/xrt.rst

 PCIe platforms from Xilinx.

-XRTV2 drivers support *subsystem* style data driven platforms where driver's configuration and behavior is determined by meta data provided by the platform (in *device tree* format).
+XRTV2 drivers support *subsystem* style data driven platforms where driver's configuration and behavior is determined by metadata provided by the platform (in *device tree* format).
 Primary management physical function (MPF) driver is called **xrt-mgmt**.
 Primary user physical function (UPF) driver is called **xrt-user** and is under development. xrt_driver framework and HW subsystem